 Your children are placed with their care provider through an Extended Family Program agreement (sometimes called an EFP agreement).
 This program gives your children's caregiver financial support and other support services.

 Not everyone qualifies (is accepted) for the program.

 - If your children are with a care provider who has court-ordered custody or guardianship of them, they don't qualify.

 - If your children are already with a caregiver who's still enrolled in the Child in the Home of a Relative program (sometimes called CIHR), they might not qualify.
 The Child in the Home of a Relative program has different rules.

 Extended Family Program agreements

 An Extended Family Program agreement:

-- sets out the best way to meet your children's needs, and
+- sets out the best way to meet your children's needs

-- how long your children will stay with their care provider.
+- sets out how long your children stay with their caregiver